 My student wants to take an Explore course for an enrichment opportunity, is that acceptable?

-While we certainly encourage students to seek opportunities for enrichment, Explore courses are full content courses and have the same level of rigor as face-to-face courses at the Davidson Academy.
+While we certainly encourage students to seek opportunities for enrichment, Explore courses are full content courses and have a similar level of rigor as courses at Davidson Academy Online.
 We have found that students who are successful view the courses as an integral part of their education, rather than supplemental courses.

 How much time per week should be allocated for this class?